 Moles, lesions, and spots are the primary signs of melanoma.
 Moles that become painful, grow, bleed, or change color should be checked immediately.
 Lesions may form that have irregular edges.
 Spots that look different from other areas of the skin appear.

+You definitely want to pay close attention to suspect moles and there’s no harm in getting an annual check by a dermatologist.
 Be wary of any mole or spot that changes shape, is asymmetrical, or has an irregular border.
 Because melanoma spreads, it’s imperative to catch it as early as possible.

 Squamous Cell Carcinoma

 Squamous cell carcinoma develops in the squamous cells that make up the outer layer of skin.
 It typically occurs in areas damaged by sun, such as the face, scalp, lips, legs, arms, and hands.
 It can, however, develop in other areas of the body.

 People who spend a lot of time tanning, either naturally or in tanning beds, should be especially wary of any changes in their skin.
 Scaly sores, red nodules, and rough or sore patches could indicate squamous cell carcinoma.

 This is a highly treatable type of cancer.
 While it’s not typically a life-threatening cancer, it can cause complications or spread if left untreated.

 Basal cell carcinoma develops in skin’s basal cell layer.
 Basal cells continually divide to form new cells, replacing the squamous cells on the skin’s surface.
 Like squamous cell carcinoma, it typically forms in areas of the body that receive a lot of exposure to sunlight.